Become a School Psychologist

 Our program adheres to the Graduate Preparation and Credentialing for School Psychologists (2010) set forth by NASP.
 The program requires core theoretical coursework coupled with practice, and culminates with a full-time, 1200-hour internship.

 The curriculum is supported by regular coursework with departmental faculty, enhanced by field experiences in the schools, and the development of a professional portfolio.
 The scientist-practitioner orientation guides preparation for candidates to master and employ empirically validated methods of assessment, consultation, and intervention within NASP Practice Model Domains.

-The application for admission is available online and the priority application deadline for our post-baccalaureate program is January 15.
+The application for admission is available online and the priority application deadline for our program is January 15.
 Application requirements are listed online as well.
 For graduate assistantship consideration, a candidate must meet the priority deadline.